Miladinov brothers: Dimitar Miladinov

 As a teacher, in the 1840s, Dimitar introduced the Bell-Lancaster method in Kukush (today in Greece) and expanded the classes.
 A Greek bishop opposed his activities.
-In May 1845, the Russian Slavist Viktor Grigorovich visited him in Ohrid and realised that Miladinov had improper knowledge of Bulgarian language, and under his influence, Miladinov gained interest in Bulgarian.
+In May 1845, the Russian Slavist Viktor Grigorovich, who sought to strengthen Russian influence by engaging local teachers and intellectuals, visited him in Ohrid and realised that Miladinov had improper knowledge of Bulgarian language, and was comfortable only in Greek.
+Russian interest in the Balkan Slavs was tied to efforts to expand influence in the region, and writings that encouraged national awakening in the Slavs were used to support these political aims.
+Under Grigorovich's influence, Miladinov developed interest in Bulgarian.
 As his interest grew, he developed a Bulgarian national consciousness.
 Dimitar travelled around the Macedonian region, collecting folk material, which he informed Grigorovich about.
 In a letter written in Greek on 20 August 1852, he complained that most of the Bulgarians of Macedonia used Greek as the language of education and were considered Greeks.
 He called for opposition to the hellenisation of the Bulgarians.
 From 1853 to 1856, he resided in Hapsburg South Slavic lands.
 In 1857, he received an invitation to return to teach in Kukush, on the condition that he would teach in Bulgarian, which he accepted.
 The inhabitants of Kukush liked him due to his charisma and teaching skills.
 At the initiative of Dimitar, and with the approval of the city's fathers, in 1858, the Greek language was banished from the churches and substituted with Church Slavonic.
 He also substituted Greek schoolbooks with Bulgarian schoolbooks from Istanbul.
 During this period, he translated the Acts of the Apostles into Bulgarian to make it available for church usage.
 In 1859, upon hearing that the town of Ohrid had officially demanded from the Ottoman government the restoration of the Bulgarian Patriarchate, Dimitar left Kukush and went to Ohrid to help.
 There, he translated Bible texts into Bulgarian.
 In a letter to Tsarigradski Vestnik (Tsarigrad Newspaper) on 26 March 1860, he wrote: "In the holy Ohrid district, there is not a single Greek family, except for three or four Vlachs now, and all the others are purely a Bulgarian tribe."
 From April to September 1860, he toured the Macedonian region to raise funds for the renovation of the Bulgarian church St. Stephen in Istanbul as a representative of the Bulgarian community.
 With the encouragement of Croatian bishop Josip Juraj Strossmayer, along with his younger brother Konstantin, he prepared a book titled Bulgarian Folk Songs, which was published in 1861.
 Due to his endeavours, the Greek bishop Meletius denounced Miladinov as a Russian agent.
-He was imprisoned in Istanbul, later to be joined by his supporting brother Konstantin.
+He was imprisoned in Istanbul in 1861.
+The Russian consul in Bitola, Mikhail Khitrovo, in a letter to Aleksey Lobanov-Rostovsky regarding the imprisoment, wrote: "...It would be very regrettable if there turned out to be no possibility of helping him, especially since one cannot deny that this man has suffered partly because of us".
+Khitrovo also requested support for Miladinov's family from the ambassador in Constantinople.
+Dimitar was later joined by his supporting brother Konstantin.
 On 11 January 1862, he died in prison from typhus.